MarcoCosA/Interactive-Minecraft-Programming-GUI-Plugin/README.md

 A fairly large java plugin for minecraft that parses and stores user inventory input to create functions that users can apply to a variety of situations.
-Access to these functions are also available for use in the in-game AI.
+Access to these functions is also available for use by the in-game AI.